9 MIN READ

 We booked two nights, Friday through Sunday, at a Motel 6 in Pooler, just south of Savannah proper.

-The rate was $60 per night, plus $25 in taxes.
-We paid $145 out of pocket, but if we subtract 10% to account for the free room rewards we earned, our total cost was just $131.02.
+The rate was $60 per night, plus a total of $25 in taxes.
+We paid $145 out of pocket, but if we subtract about 10% to account for the free room rewards we earned, our total cost was just $131.02.

-We stayed outside of the city -- even the discounted rooms downtown were at least double that nightly rate.
+We stayed outside the city because even the discounted rooms downtown were at least double that nightly rate.

 If you can save money with travel rewards or a member discount, I recommend booking directly.

 Finally, I’ll always take a chance on Motel 6.
 The low-cost motor inn is shy with amenities but has renovated most locations over the past few years.

 If you’re picky, budget for a mid-grade hotel or collect travel rewards to save money on a higher-quality brand.

 Save Money Eating Out

 What we spent on food and drinks: $81.06

 While many tourists are savvy enough to avoid expensive entertainment and souvenirs, it’s still easy to blow your budget on food and drinks — without even realizing it.